 “They are your neighbors,” Henderson said.
 “They contribute to their communities, work, many are homeowners, business owners, property owners, and have become community leaders.”

-The Louisiana Constitution, Article 1, Section 10, says that “every citizen of the state, upon reaching eighteen years of age, shall have the right to register and vote, except that this right may be suspended while a person is interdicted and judicially declared mentally incompetent or is under an order of imprisonment for conviction of a felony .”
+The Louisiana Constitution, Article 1, Section 10, says that “every citizen of the state, upon reaching eighteen years of age, shall have the right to register and vote, except that this right may be suspended while a person is interdicted and judicially declared mentally incompetent or is under an order of imprisonment for conviction of a felony [emphasis mine].”
 It is that phrase, “under an order of imprisonment,” and the 1974 state Constitutional Convention delegates’ original intent, that may ultimately change the future of elections in Louisiana.

 In March, there was a hearing on VOTE’s lawsuit in the 19th Judicial District Court in Baton Rouge.
 Representing eight plaintiffs, most of whom have remained on parole for more than 20 years, attorney William Quigley told state District Court Judge Tim Kelley that two laws, passed in 1976 and 1977, unconstitutionally disenfranchise persons on parole and probation and violate the letter and spirit of the state Constitution.
 The official Digest of the Constitutional Convention, he told Kelley, indicates that delegates expressly rejected a proposed ban for those on post-release supervision.
 Additionally, voters overwhelmingly approved the new Constitution in a referendum.
 VOTE believes the subsequent laws should be struck because they went beyond the Constitution’s plain meaning of “an order of imprisonment” and unconstitutionally restrict the right to vote to people on parole and probation.